Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: Are Compressed Models Robust?

 \subsection{Evaluation Datasets}

-To evaluate the robustness of the compressed models introduced in the last section, we use three NLU tasks, including MNLI, FEVER, and QQP. \begin{itemize}[leftmargin=*] \itemsep{-0.3em} \item \textbf{MNLI}~\cite{williams2017broad}: This is a natural language inference task, which aims to predict whether the relationship between the premise and hypothesis is contradiction, entailment, or neutral.
-It is split into training set and development set with $392,702$ and $9,815$ samples respectively.
-Throughout this work, we report accuracy metric on the matched subset.
-We use HANS~\cite{mccoy2019right} as the adversarial test set, containing $30,000$ synthetic samples.
+To evaluate the robustness of the compressed models introduced in the last section, we use three NLU tasks, including MNLI, FEVER, and QQP\footnote{MNLI, FEVER, and QQP are the three most widely used datasets to evaluate the shortcut learning/bias behavior and OOD generalization of PLMs in the literature~\cite{tu2020empirical,he2019unlearn,clark2019don,schuster2019towards}}.
+Please refer to Sec.~\ref{More-on-Evaluation-Datasets} in Appendix for more details. \begin{itemize}[leftmargin=*] \itemsep{-0.3em} \item \textbf{MNLI}~\cite{williams2017broad}: This is a natural language inference task.
+In this work, we report the accuracy metric on the matched subset.
+We use HANS~\cite{mccoy2019right} as the adversarial test set, which contains $30,000$ synthetic samples.
 Models that exploit shortcut features have been shown to perform poorly on the HANS test set.

-\item \textbf{FEVER}~\cite{thorne2018fever}: This is a fact verification dataset, where the task is to predict whether the claims support, refute or not-have-enough-information about the evidence.
+\item \textbf{FEVER}~\cite{thorne2018fever}: This is a fact verification dataset.
 Recent studies indicate that there are strong shortcuts in the claims~\cite{utama2020towards}.
-It is split into training set and development set with $242,911$ and $16,664$ samples respectively.
-To facilitate the robustness and generalization evaluation of fact verification models, two symmetric test sets (i.e., Sym v1 and Sym v2) were created, where bias exist in the symmetric pairs~\cite{schuster2019towards}.
-Both adversarial sets have $712$ samples.
+To facilitate the robustness and generalization evaluation of fact verification models, two symmetric test sets (i.e., Sym v1 and Sym v2) were created, where bias exists in the symmetric pairs~\cite{schuster2019towards}.
+Both OOD test sets have $712$ samples.

-\item \textbf{QQP}: The task is to predict whether a pair of questions are semantically equivalent.
-It is split into training set and development set with $363,846$ and $40,430$ samples respectively.
-We consider the adversarial test set PAWS-qqp, which contains $677$ test samples generated from QQP corpus~\cite{zhang2019paws,pawsx2019emnlp}.
-Besides, we also consider the PAWS-wiki adversarial test set, which consists of $8,000$ test samples generated from Wikipedia pages.
+\item \textbf{QQP}: The task is to predict whether a pair of questions is semantically equivalent.
+We consider the OOD test set PAWS-qqp, which contains $677$ test samples generated from QQP corpus~\cite{zhang2019paws,pawsx2019emnlp}.
+Besides, we also consider the PAWS-wiki OOD test set, which consists of $8,000$ test samples generated from Wikipedia pages.

 \end{itemize}